/

 • Create a unique digital fingerprint for each user's device.

-• Identifies returning customers and potential fraudsters based on their browsing behavior.
+• Identifies returning customers and potential fraudsters based on behavior.

 5. IP Geolocation

-• Track the geographical location of website visitors and customers.
+• Track the geographic location of visitors and customers.

-• Identify potentially fraudulent orders coming from high-risk regions.
+• Flag or add verification for orders from high-risk regions.

 Secure Payment Gateways